NathanYee412/Blind-50-LeetCode/Week1/Week1.md

 # Week 1 of Blind 50 Leetcode challenge
 I will document my progress and explain solutions here and in code.

-## Day 1 (1/26/2022)
-Starting with TwoSum.
-LeetCode's most popular question to solve.
-Continuing with Contains Duplicate

 ### Two Sum (1/26/2022)
 My implementation of Two Sum starts with creating an empty dict in Python.